Yonghao-Tan/Yonghao-Tan.github.io/_pages/about.md

   - Optimize the hardware architecture and perform back-end design for ASIC development

 # 😀 Teaching Assistant
+- ELEC2350: Introduction to Computer Organization and Design (2025 Fall)
 - ELEC3400: Introduction to Integrated Circuits and Systems (2024 Spring)
 - ELEC6910H: Advanced AI Chip and System (2024 Fall)